ng-Classic/ng-classic/aio/content/guide/upgrade.md

 And that is all you need to use AOT while upgrading your app!

-### Adding The Angular ClassicRouter And Bootstrap
+### Adding The Angular Classic Router And Bootstrap

-At this point, you've replaced all AngularJS application components with their Angular Classiccounterparts, even though you're still serving them from the AngularJS router.
+At this point, you've replaced all AngularJS application components with their Angular Classic counterparts, even though you're still serving them from the AngularJS router.

-#### Add the Angular Classicrouter
+#### Add the Angular Classic router

-Angular Classichas an [all-new router][AioGuideRouter].
+Angular Classic has an [all-new router][AioGuideRouter].

 Like all routers, it needs a place in the UI to display routed views.
-For Angular Classicthat is the `<router-outlet>` and it belongs in a *root component* at the top of the applications component tree.
+For Angular Classic that is the `<router-outlet>` and it belongs in a *root component* at the top of the applications component tree.

 You don't yet have such a root component, because the application is still managed as an AngularJS app.
 Create a new `app.component.ts` file with the following `AppComponent` class: